Screen Printing Class

 I have been learning to screenprint at the London Print Trust, A lot of my work is predominately digital and computer-based.
 With the resurgence of screen-printing and hand made products, I became very interested in learning more about screen-printing, to further the look and feel of my illustration work.

 The course involved learning the basic skills of screen printing:

 Reclaiming a used screen, which involved applying stencil removing liquid, allowing it to dry, and washing it off with a high-powered water jet, which removes all traces of the old screen artwork.

-Screen Coating, apply coating of cps 200 ultra coat stencil emulsion to screen and place in dryer to be used for exposing screen to stencil artwork.
+Screen Coating, apply a coating of cps 200 ultra coat stencil emulsion to screen and place in dryer to be used for exposing the screen to stencil artwork.

 Once I practised the above steps, I was ready to start screen printing, since this was a course, it involved experimenting, with different screen printing techniques and varying materials of papers and fabrics.
 This was a fantastic course to learn a new skill and meet some interesting people in the process.